uceewl4/DLNLP_assignment23_24-SN23043574/README.md

   It's also ok for you to combine step 1 and 2 together to run:
     <p><code>conda env create -f environment.yml</code></p>
   The result will be the same for each method.
 - Step 3: You can choose corresponding task and method with different argument settings.  **<font color=red> However, due to the capacity of CPU, some model may be extremely slow to run.
-It's better if you can run it on UCL GPU server (you can also find my correpsonding folder in /scratch/uceewl4/DLNLP_assignment23_24-SN23043574).
+Nearly all implementation process is run on UCL GPU server (you can also find my correpsonding folder in /scratch/uceewl4/DLNLP_assignment23_24-SN23043574 and feel free to run it with the conda environment name DLNLP).
 Also, some pretrained model in task B is run on Google Colab.
 If you want to check the model implementation on CPU, try some fast model to see their performance as recommended:</font>**

         methods of task A: TextCNN, RNN, etc. (You can try it on GPU or set a small epoch on CPU to see the performance.
 Pretrained and Ensemble will be extremely slow.) task B: NER (Not recommended to try others on CPU, where MT and QA can be extreme slower.)